PGMY/q2w3-fixed-widget/readme.txt

 == Description ==

-This is a very lightweight plugin with greate functionality )
+This is a very lightweight plugin with greate functionality! )

 Enable "Fixed widget" option on ANY active widget (see [screenshot](http://wordpress.org/extend/plugins/q2w3-fixed-widget/screenshots/)) and it will be always in sight when page is scrolled down.

 There is no problem to "Fix" (or "Stick") more than one widget, but remember about browser window height!
-Too many widgets can overlap with sidebar or always be out of sight.
+Too many widgets can overlap with footer or always be out of sight.

 Watch the demo: [places-finder.com](http://www.places-finder.com/) Right sidebar, last widget (Google Ads).
 Scroll down to the bottom (may need to resize browser window to make scroll longer).